-Il Mare is a restaurant, café, and bar, and is renowned for its popular and entertaining live music which tempts guests to stay longer than they initially planned.
-With funky terraces that boast fantastic views of the historical ramparts and make for a stunning backdrop to the dining experience, Il Mare attracts many locals and tourists.
-Not only do visitors flock here for the ideal location and ambiance, they’re also lured in by the idea of sipping champagnes whilst watching the most beautiful of sunsets at the sophisticated piano bar.
+Il Mare restaurant, café and bar is renowned for its live music as well as great local dishes.
+From its funky terraces you get fantastic views of the ramparts.
+Not only do visitors flock here for the ideal location and ambience, they’re also lured in by the chance to sip champagne while watching sunset at the sophisticated piano bar.

-For art, the seaside location of Asilah is the place to go, but for music, Essaouria holds the title.
-Hosting the yearly Gnaoua World Music Festival, if you can plan your visit to coincide, you’ll be in for a treat.
-The music festival serves as a platform for the mystical Gnawa musicians, Gnawa being people who originated from the Ghana Empire of Ouagadougou.
-The festival sees jazz, pop, rock and contemporary world music experts who entertain up to 500,000 guests over the course of four fun filled days.
-With many of the performances free to visitors, it’s a definite recommendation.
+Essaouira hosts the yearly Gnaoua World Music Festival, so if you can plan your visit to coincide, you’ll be in for a treat.
+The music festival serves as a platform for the music by the Gnawa, who originated from the Ghanaian empire of Ouagadougou.
+The festival, which is held in June each year, sees jazz, pop, rock and world music performers entertain up to 500,000 guests over the course of four days.
+With many of the performances free to visitors, it comes highly recommended.

 Visit an argan oil cooperative

-One of the best places to find argan oil, and argan products is Morocco, with the argan tree native to the country.
-In Essaouira, there are a few enchanting argan oil cooperatives which give visitors a great chance to witness the products being made from something so important in Morocco.
+The argan tree is native to Morocco and there are an awful lot of places wher you’ll find argan oil and argan products.
+In Essaouira, you can visit an argan oil cooperative, where you can witness the products that are so important to Morocco being made.
 In rooms adorned with argan trees, women use ancient tools to hand press oil from the kernels and complete the elaborate process of creating argan cream.
 It is indeed more expensive to buy the argan products from here, but it’s definitely worth seeing the process first hand in what is something like an open air museum.

-Essaouira’s beaches are prime locations for windsurfing and kitesurfing amongst other water sports.
-With Essaouira benefiting from strong winds all year round, but especially in summer, and with a large swell in winter, the inexperienced and the experienced flock here to try their hand at a new extreme activity.
-With city being an ideal location for these sports, there are plenty of surf shops and surfing schools, as well as windsurfing schools in Essaouira that are great for beginners.
-A fantastic alternative activity away from the big touristy cities.
+Essaouira’s beaches are prime locations for windsurfing and kitesurfing among other watersports because of the strong winds all year round, but especially in summer.
+There are plenty of surf shops and surfing schools, as well as windsurfing schools in Essaouira that are great for beginners.
+It’s a fantastic alternative activity away from the big touristy cities.

-If water sports aren’t your thing, Essaouira’s beautiful coastlines are also great for horse riding.
-As an alternative to exploring the scenery by foot, tourists can gallop through the sea and over the dunes on a horse back adventure.
+If watersports aren’t your thing, Essaouira’s beautiful coastline is also great for horse riding, where you can gallop through the waves and over the dunes.
 These adventures cater for beginners too, offering tutorials and lots of support for those who have never ridden.
 With adventures varying from one hour long to a few days of horseback riding, there’s a package to suit anyone and is definitely a worthwhile experience.

-Essaouira’s very own history museum, Sidi Mohammad Ben Abdellah Museum was named after the founder of the city, and is housed in a 19th century mansion.
-Displaying historical artifacts, from ancient pottery to jewellery, it pays great homage to the city’s rich history and is renowned for being the best museum in the city.
-Visitors can appreciate not only the beautiful architecture of the building in which it is located, but the sheer range of items inside that still retain so much of their original beauty.
-There’s also a lot to be learnt here surrounding the Berber culture, with information about their rituals and traditions.
+Essaouira’s Sidi Mohamed Ben Abdellah Museum was named after the founder of the city, and is housed in a 19th-century former riad.
+Displaying historical artefacts, from ancient pottery to jewellery, it pays homage to the city’s rich history.
+Visitors can appreciate not only the beautiful architecture of the building in which it is located, but the sheer range of items inside that retain much of their original features.
+There’s also a lot to be learnt about the Berber culture, with information about their rituals and traditions.

-Since Essaouira was Morocco’s main fishing port in the mid 1900s, the fishing port and market are a must see.
-Simply heading there to enjoy the authenticity of the surroundings makes for a truly peaceful afternoon, reminding tourists that Essaouira is indeed a fishing town.
-The scenery is beautiful, with masses of small boats forming an almost unending wave of bright blue.
-With fishing such an important trade in Essaouira, stroll a little away from the port and there are plenty of fishermen selling the freshest catch of the day that you can enjoy freshly cooked.
+Since Essaouira was Morocco’s main fishing port in the mid-1900s, the fishing port and market offer an authentic setting that makes for a truly peaceful afternoon.
+Masses of small boats form an almost unending wave of bright blue along the harbour.
+With fishing such an important trade in Essaouira, it’s no surprise you can enjoy catch of the day freshly cooked in numerous restaurants here.